 Sockeye tend to follow a similar migration pattern as chum once they enter the ocean, moving north and west along the coast, and may move offshore or stay inshore at the end of their first ocean year (Beacham et al., 2014; Byron & Burke, 2014; Quinn, 2018).
-In the Gulf of Alaska, the distribution of juvenile sockeye salmon is generally contained to the continental shelf (Echave et al., 2012).
-Immature sockeye are distributed from the nearshore waters to the U.S. EEZ boundary throughout the entire Gulf of Alaska (Echave et al., 2012).
+In the GOA, the distribution of juvenile sockeye salmon is generally contained to the continental shelf (Echave et al., 2012).
+Immature sockeye are distributed from the nearshore waters to the U.S. EEZ boundary throughout the entire GOA (Echave et al., 2012).
 Similarly, mature sockeye occur in relatively low abundances extending from coastal waters to the U.S. EEZ boundary (Echave et al., 2012).
-Myers et al. (1996) documented maturing sockeye salmon from Washington and the Columbia River in offshore areas of the Gulf of Alaska.
+Myers et al. (1996) documented maturing sockeye salmon from Washington and the Columbia River in offshore areas of the GOA.

 Juvenile sockeye are generally found in the top 15 m of the water column (Beamish et al., 2007a).
-An analysis of juvenile salmonids from 2,968 sets between 0 and 60 m in depth in coastal BC showed that 80-87 percent of sockeye salmon were captured in the top 15 m (Beamish et al., 2007a).
-Depth data from a limited number of data storage tags in the North Pacific Ocean indicated that sockeye juveniles had the shallowest vertical distribution of any salmonids (regularly found within the top 5 m of the water column) (Walker et al., 2007).
+An analysis of juvenile salmonids from 2,968 trawl sets between 0 and 60 m in depth in coastal British Columbia showed that 85.7 percent of sockeye salmon were captured in the top 15 m (Beamish et al., 2007b).
+Depth data from a limited number of data storage tags in the North Pacific Ocean indicated that sockeye juveniles had the shallowest vertical distribution of any Pacific salmon (regularly found within the top 5 m of the water column) (Walker et al., 2007).
 Immature and mature sockeye are generally surface oriented (upper 10 m) but have been found up to 80 m in the Bering Sea (Ogura & Ishida, 1995; Quinn et al., 1989; Walker et al., 2007).